Skip to content

 • The semester bill is so large that spreading it across 4-5 months would break your family's budget.

 Example: You're starting an MBA program.
 The semester bill is $30,000.
 Your family can't scrape together $6,000 a month for 5 months.
-But you know that your post-graduation salary will jump from $65,000 to $120,000.
-A 10-year private loan at 8% APR becomes manageable once your income rises.
+With Grad PLUS no longer available, a private loan at 6-8% APR becomes your main borrowing option.
+But you know your post-graduation salary will jump from $65,000 to $120,000, making a 10-year repayment manageable.

 The key: if you're borrowing, only take what you absolutely need, and pick the shortest repayment term your monthly budget allows.